mshavliuk/youtube-blocker-userscript/Readme.md

 - [ ] "Reduce distraction" mode
 - [ ] Statistic

+## 💰 Support

+If you found this project useful, feel free to send me some [BAT tokens](https://basicattentiontoken.org/about/) - currently, it is the only way to support.
+You can also leave any suggestions as a [Github issue](https://github.com/mshavliuk/youtube-blocker-userscript/issues).

 ## 📝 Licence

 MIT License, see the included [License.md](License.md) file.